To ensure the Norfolk Makers Festival continues to be

 successful, and that everyone has a positive experience, all contributors are

-asked to agree to the following terms and conditions.
+required to read, and to agree to, the following terms and conditions.

 - This is a unique event and there is no venue hire charge,